diegomacario/diegomacario.github.io/_posts/2021-04-14-disable-copying-of-classes-that-wrap-opengl-objects.md

 {
     // ...

-    // localTempMesh is created by the call to Mesh(VAO, EBO, numIndices) below return Mesh(VAO, EBO, numIndices);
+    // localTempMesh is created by the call to the Mesh constructor below return Mesh(VAO, EBO, numIndices);
 }
 {% endhighlight %}